TaQuangKhoi/about/README.md

 # About Keios Starqua - Tạ Quang Khôi
-Hi evryone, I am Keios, a learner and a coder
+Hi everyone, I am Keios, a learner and a coder..